borisovodov/SemanticColorPicker/CODE_OF_CONDUCT.md

 # Code of Conduct

-All participants in TreePicker are expected to:
+All participants in SemanticColorPicker are expected to:

 - Be respectful and considerate.
 - Use inclusive language.